onurcyangate/ipers-web-test/README.md

 (Repeat for npm, pnpm, and bun with respective commands.)

 Once the build process is completed, your application will be ready for deployment in a production environment.

+____

+## Deploy to IIS
+### Configure IIS
+- Open IIS Manager
+- Right-click on "Sites"
+- Select "Add Website" (or add as an application under an existing site)
+- Fill in the following details:
+  - Site name: Your application name
+  - Physical path: Path to your application files
+  - Binding information: Port number and hostname

+### Configure URL Rewrite Rules
+- Copy the web.config file located in this repository's root level and put it under application's root directory():

+### Deploy the build
+- Copy all contents under the dist folder of this repository to the IIS website/application directory
+- Set folder permissions:
+  - Right-click on your application folder in IIS
+  - Select "Edit Permissions"